ndz-v/nidzocv/README.md

 ## How to use

-Fill main.tex, sidebar.tex and maincontent.tex with information and build it.
+Fill main.tex, cvsidebar.tex and cvbody.tex with information and build it.

 ### Example for main information in main.tex